Why Is Ronda Rousey Silent Ahead Of UFC 207 Bout Versus Amanda Nunes?

 Former rival Miesha Tate, however, told Fox Sports’ Skip and Shannon earlier this week that she thinks Ronda’s absence from notable media appearances for UFC 207 is a sign that Rousey doesn’t want to be fighting.

 “Maybe she doesn’t want to do it.
 Maybe she said ‘look, I’ll do it under one condition, I’ll do it my way.’
-And so I just think maybe she doesn’t want to be here doing this right now,” Tate reportedly said of Rousey’s failure to do publicity according to MMA Fighting.
+And so I just think maybe she doesn’t want to be here doing this right now,” Tate reportedly said of Rousey’s failure to do publicity, according to MMA Fighting.

 And while Tate may have a point, another fighter on the UFC 207 card may have the true answer as to why Ronda Rousey has been absent.
 Ronda Rousey’s past and legacy speak for itself and so there is no need for her to perform the song and dance of press days.